 |PSY 8394||Practicum in School Psychology: Advanced Assessment and Interventions III (240 hours)||3|

 |APPROVED SPECIALIZATION ELECTIVES||Total: 9|

 |Total Credits Required for Degree||118|

 The program is offered on the main campus in Ft.
 Lauderdale, Florida in a face-to-face format.
-All candidates must complete a minimum of three full-time years of study within the program to be eligible for the doctoral degree.
+All candidates must complete a minimum of at least two of the three years of residency within the program to be eligible for the doctoral degree.
 Completion of the program is expected to occur in four years; however, candidates are required to complete the program within eight years.
-This requirement is independent of the number of transfer credits the student may receive.
 In order to maintain enrollment in the Psy.D. program, the candidate must be registered continuously until all program requirements are met.
-While fulfilling the three-year residency requirement, candidates are considered to be full-time if they complete at least 9 credit hours during both the fall and winter semesters.
-Completing less than 9 credit hours in either the fall or winter semesters requires special permission from the Director of Academic Affairs.
+While fulfilling the residency requirement, candidates are considered to be full-time if they complete at least 9 credit hours during both the fall and winter semesters.
+Completing less than 9 credit hours during either the fall or winter semesters requires special permission from the Director of Academic Affairs.
 Continuous registration for a minimum of 1 credit hour must be maintained until the degree is awarded.